 Soldiers need all the energy they can get especially during long missions.
 As such, the M-25 portable fuel cell will greatly benefit them by powering batteries operating battle gear for up to 72 hours.
 While still in the testing stage, the fuel cell will provide 25W of energy – with a capacity of peaking at 80W – from 300ml ethanol cartridges.
 The best part?
 M-25 will weigh just two pounds, 80 percent lighter than conventional power sources being used.

 Soldiers may soon become solar energy generators if project ‘Solar Soldiers’ of the United Kingdom is successful.
-Scientists are currently trying to design a suit that will be able to store solar energy and convert it into power.
+Scientists are currently trying to design a suit that will be able to store solar energy and convert it into power and civilian tactical gear can already be found at retailers like GovX.
 Since soldiers carry heavy battery packs and need them to charge certain gear, the solar suit will prove to be a boon as they will have a constant supply of power.
 Additionally, thermoelectricity is also being researched as a possible renewable power source.

 Eco-friendly bullets by BAE Systems

 Bullets are meant to kill but if BAE Systems has its way, they won’t pose any damage to the environment.
 The weapons manufacturer is looking to produce lead free bullets that won’t harm the environment and pose health risks to soldiers in the battlefield.
 While the company hasn’t yet come up with lead free bullets, it has developed those with reduced toxicity levels.